sap-tutorials/Tutorials/tutorials/cap-service-deploy/cap-service-deploy.md

     npm update --package-lock-only
     ```

-4. Following this tutorial strictly, you don't have an own UI yet in your project.
-In this case you need to open the `app/router/xs-app.json` file and remove the `welcomeFile` property.
-Otherwise you'll run into a `Not Found` error after deployment as an `index.html` file is requested that is not available.

-    > For productive applications this is different and the command `cds add approuter` is of course tailored for productive applications.
-That's why we need this extra step here in this starter tutorial.

-5. (Optional) To enable SAP Fiori preview add the following configuration in the `package.json` of your `my-bookshop` project in VS Code:
+4. (Optional) Following this tutorial strictly, you don't have an own UI yet in your project.
+To enable the index page with SAP Fiori preview, add the following configuration in the `package.json` of your `my-bookshop` project in VS Code:

     ```JSON
     "cds": {
-      "features": {
+      "fiori": {
-        "fiori_preview": true
+        "preview": true
       },
+      "server": {
+        "index": true
+      },
     }

     ```

-    > `fiori_preview:true` enables SAP Fiori preview also in `production` mode as you saw it in your local application in the previous tutorial in step 4 when using `cds watch`.
-This feature is meant to help you during development and should not be used in productive applications.
+    > `server.index:true` enables the generated index page also in `production` mode as you saw it in your local application in the previous tutorial in step 4 when using `cds watch`. `fiori_preview:true` enables SAP Fiori preview in the same way.
+These features are meant to help you during development and should not be used in productive applications.

 ### Identify SAP BTP Cloud Foundry endpoint